formancehq/docs/docs/payments/connectors/generic/explanations/how_it_works.md

 # How does the Generic Connector work?

-The Generic Connector for Formance Connectivity provides a way to connect your Formance Stack with Payment Service Providers that are not natively supported by Formance.
+The Generic Connector for Formance Connectivity provides a way to connect your Formance Stack with Financial Service Providers that are not natively supported by Formance.

-Formance Connectivity interact with the remote Connectivity Service Provider, throught the Generic Connector, as follow:
+Formance Connectivity interact with the remote Financial Service Provider, throught the Generic Connector, as follow:

 ```mermaid
 sequenceDiagram